 A colonoscopy examines the entire large intestine to discover possible causes for symptoms such as prolonged diarrhea or constipation, abdominal cramping and pain, rectal bleeding and more.
 Biopsies or polyps are removed and sent to a laboratory for microscopic examination.

 Should You Screen for Colon Cancer?

-Signs and symptoms of colorectal cancer are dependent on the size and location of the cancer.
-Usually, symptoms of colon cancer occur after it has advanced, so identifying colon cancer early before you experience any symptoms is the best the best way to prevent colon cancer. to get screened before symptoms occur.
+Signs and symptoms of colon cancer are dependent on the size and location of the cancer.
+Usually, symptoms of colon cancer occur after it has advanced, so identifying colon cancer early before you experience any symptoms is the best the best way to prevent colon cancer.
+Make sure to get screened before symptoms occur.

 Whether you are experiencing symptoms or not, a colonoscopy could save your life and the life of your loved ones.
 Prevent colon cancer today, request an appointment with North Texas Endoscopy Centers.